-The review process involves AI, Self, Peer, TA, and Instructor reviews, each giving you an opportunity to improve your work.
+The review process involves AI, Peer, Self, TA, and Instructor reviews, each giving you an opportunity to improve your work.
+All the review processes will be carried out using the CyberScholar tool.

 Peer Reviews

-- Submission: In order to submit, at least 15 annotations must be included.
-Annotations grading requirement is 20.
+- Annotations: Make sure at least 15 annotations are included.
+The annotations grading requirement is 20.
 Only 5 should be directed toward grammar or spelling.

-- Red Flags: Do not self-plagiarize, or copy work from updates or other courses.
+- Red Flags: Do not self-plagiarize or copy work from updates or other courses.
 This must be new work.
-If you notice any problems with a work or the reviews you receive(e.g. plagiarism, offensive reviews), please inform the teaching assistant or instructor.
+If you notice any problems with the work or the reviews you receive(e.g. plagiarism, offensive reviews), please inform the teaching assistant or instructor.

 It is crucial that all students generate an AI review for their work using this feature before submitting the final version, as this can significantly impact their grades.
 Therefore, we strongly encourage all students to take advantage of this opportunity and produce an AI review to enhance the quality of their work and maximize their chances of achieving a higher grade.